 - the carer's capability to manage any specific behaviours and meet the child's needs

-- the department's capacity to meet the conditions of any court orders, for example, contact commitments
+- the department's capacity to meet the conditions of any court orders, for example, contact conditions or parenting arrangements

 - parental consent for the child to travel (as necessary)

 - the carer's capability to keep the child safe for the duration of the holiday